Hello and welcome to the November newsletter from Orkney.com.

 But it’s also home to a fantastic historical site, one that’s well worth a spot of island-hopping to tick off your list.

-Cubbie Roo’s Castle is one of the olds examples of its type in Scotland.
+Cubbie Roo’s Castle is one of the oldest examples of its type in Scotland.
 The stronghold was built around 1145 by a Norse chieftain named Kolbein Hruga, but its present-day name is derived from a giant of Orkney folklore fame.

 In its heyday, the castle was probably around three storeys tall to provide a vantage point out over nearby Gairsay Sound.
 The simple stone tower is around eight metres square, with walls nearly two metres thick.
 There are ramparts, ditches and stone walls to be found outside the main building too, all highlight just how solid a defensive position the castle would have been.